dagster-io/dagster/python_modules/dagster/docs/guides/028_to_030_new_concepts.md

     )
 ```

 That's quite the ball of wax for what should be relatively straightforward.
-And this doesn't even include the boilerplate AllScriptsFileloadResources class as well.
-We're going to break this apart and eliminate the need for that class.
+And this doesn't even include the boilerplate `AllScriptsFileloadResources` class as well.
+We're going to break this apart using the `ResourceDefinition` abstraction and eliminate the need for that class.

-The only real reusable resource here is the LocalFsHandleResource, so let's break that out into it's own Resource.
+The only real reusable resource here is the LocalFsHandleResource, so let's break that out into it's own `ResourceDefinition`.

 ```
 def define_local_fs_resource():